jeromelaban/we-use-wasm/README.md

-# we-use-wasm
+# We Use WebAssembly

-A list of companies that use wasm in production
+A list of companies that use WebAssembly in production!